Skip to main content

 • High availability

-Click Create to launch the deployment of your virtual machine.
+Click Create to start the deployment of your virtual machine.

-This method allows you to import a virtual machine from an XVA format file (XenServer Virtual Appliance).
+This method allows importing a virtual machine from an XVA file (XenServer Virtual Appliance).

 XVA Format Overview

-The XVA format is the native export/import format of XCP-ng and XenServer.
-It contains a complete virtual machine with its disks and configuration.
+The XVA format is the native export/import format for XCP-ng and XenServer.
+It contains a complete virtual machine along with its disks and configuration.

-The name must follow the same rules as for deployment from a template (alphanumeric characters, hyphens, underscores, dots and spaces).
+The name must follow the same rules as deployment from a template (alphanumeric characters, hyphens, underscores, periods, and spaces).

 Import your XVA file from your computer.